tadam313/sheet-db/README.md

 Now you have the worksheet instance and here comes the good part.

 You can **query** the worksheet.
 You could pass a [mongo like selector](http://docs.mongodb.org/manual/reference/operator/query/) object here.
-The interesting part is that some parts of the selector will gets translated to Google Structured Query language.
+The interesting thing is that some parts of the selector will gets translated to Google Structured Query language.
 This means the performance is extremly good.
 Hmm, but it is limited, right?
 Yep, but don't worry, the unsupported selector operators will take effect on the client side, so finally you always get the data you requested.

 ```
 // query the worksheet